-These units require a field supplied air filter, and are designed specifically for R-410A refrigerant heat pumps.
-These units are available for systems of 24,000 through 48,000 BTUh nominal cooling capacity.
+These units require a field supplied air filter and electrical disconnect and are designed specifically for R-410A refrigerant heat pumps.
+These units are available for systems of 24,000 through 48,000 BTUh nominal cooling capacity (depending on the local codes) See "Step 8 -Electrical Connections" on page 16.

+EXPLOSION HAZARD

-EXPLOSION HAZARD Failure to follow this warning could result in death, serious personal injury, and/or property damage.
+Failure to follow this warning could result in death, serious personal injury, and/or property damage.

 Never use air or gases containing oxygen for leak testing or operating refrigerant compressors.
-Pressurized mixtures of air an explosion.

-or gases containing oxygen can lead to
+Pressurized mixtures of air or gases containing oxygen can lead to an explosion.